Gauri0002/Gauri0002.github.io/index.md

 # About me

 Hi!
 I’m **Gauri Kotiwale** (गौरी कोटीवाले), a PhD student at the Institute of Science and Technology Austria (ISTA).
-My research focuses on the chemical enrichment and stellar populations of galaxies in the early Universe through the study of their rest-optical and rest-UV spectra.
-I come from Pune, India and have completed my Bachelor's and Master's in Physics at the Indian Institute of Science Education and Research, Bhopal.
+My research focuses on understanding the chemical enrichment and stellar populations of galaxies in the early Universe through the study of their rest-optical and rest-UV spectra.
+I come from Pune, India and, have completed my Bachelor's and Master's in Physics at the Indian Institute of Science Education and Research, Bhopal.

 <img src="assets/images/profile_picture_Gauri_compressed.jpeg" alt="Gauri Kotiwale" style="width: 200px; height: 200px; border-radius: 50%; object-fit: cover; display: block; margin: 1rem auto;">